unnamed42/cc/README.md

-# old
+# cc

-previous implementation, to be refactored (see refactor branch)
+simple c compiler, front-end only

+Currently refactoring, previous implementation is in [old](/old)